elsentjhung/elsentjhung.github.io/_teaching/soft-matter.md

 In this tutorial, we will introduce the order parameter, the coarse-grained free energy and the time evolution of the order parameter.
 We will also look at the equilibrium phase diagram and the linear stability analysis of the homogenous phase.
-The link to the jupyter notebook is here [Cahn-Hiliard notebook].
+The link to the jupyter notebook is here: [Cahn-Hiliard notebook].

 <img src="https://elsentjhung.github.io/images/coarsening.jpg" alt="drawing" width="800"/>

 ### 2.2.
 Droplet

 In this tutorial, we will derive the macroscopic properties of a droplet, such as surface tension, pressure, contact angle _etc_, from the free energy.
-The link to the jupyter notebook is here [droplet notebook].
+The link to the jupyter notebook is here: [droplet notebook].

 <img src="https://elsentjhung.github.io/images/affine-deformation.jpg" alt="drawing" width="800"/>

 ### 2.3.
 Adding noise (equilibrium model B)

 When the droplets are very small (~microns), thermal fluctuations become important.
 For instance, the droplet might undergo a Brownian motion like the colloidal particle described in the previous section.
 In this tutorial, we will add thermal noise to the Cahn-Hiliard equation and study the statistics of this noisy dynamics.
-The link to the jupyter notebook is here [model B notebook].
+The link to the jupyter notebook is here: [model B notebook].

 <img src="https://elsentjhung.github.io/images/structure-factor.jpg" alt="drawing" width="800"/>